Product Support & Resources

 Do I Need a Natural Gas Alarm If I Already Have CO Alarms?

 Yes.
 If your home uses natural gas appliances such as a stove, furnace, boiler, water heater, or fireplace, a dedicated natural gas alarm provides protection that CO alarms cannot.
-While gas companies add an odorant (mercaptan) to help you smell leaks, that odor can be missed, fade over time, or be impossible to detect while you are asleep.
+While natural gas companies add an odorant (mercaptan) to help you smell leaks, that odor can be missed, fade over time, or be impossible to detect while you are asleep.

-A natural gas detector is designed to alert you early, before gas reaches an explosive concentration, giving you time to evacuate safely and call emergency services.
+A natural gas detector is designed to alert you early, before natural gas reaches an explosive concentration, giving you time to evacuate safely and call emergency services.

 Where Should Each Alarm Be Installed?

-Because these gases behave differently in the air, placement is not the same.
+Since these gases behave differently in the air, placement is not the same.

-• Natural Gas Alarms: Install high on the wall near the ceiling (often within 12 inches), especially near gas appliances, because methane rises.
+• Natural Gas Alarms: Install high on the wall near the ceiling (often within 12 inches), especially near natural gas appliances, because methane rises.

 • CO Alarms: Install near sleeping areas and on each level of the home, often at eye level or “breathing height,” since CO mixes evenly with the air.